AmithKiragasuru/P1-Image-Classification-by-Machine-learning-AICTE-Internship/README.md

 # P1-Image-Classification-by-Machine-learning-AICTE-Internship
-# Describe about repository and describe the project
+Describe about the repository and describe the project